exchhattu/ClusterSegment/README.md

 * Scikit-learn

 ## Experiment:
-* Required distances were computed out using [mod9.21](https://salilab.org/modeller/9.21/release.html).
+* Required distances were computed using [mod9.21](https://salilab.org/modeller/9.21/release.html).
-* Subsequent clustering was performed using sklearn.cluster.DBSCAN
+* Subsequent clustering was performed using sklearn.cluster.DBSCAN (Density-based spatial clustering of applications with noise ).
+* Precomputed distance matrix using mod9.21 was inputted in DBSCAN.

 ## Test:
 Clusters computed using DBSCAN were further matched with Gromacs for